brendanhasz/probflow/docs/example_fully_connected.rst

 First we'll see how to manually create a Bayesian neural network with ProbFlow from "scratch", to illustrate how to use the :class:`.Module` class, and to see why it's so handy to be able to define components from which you can build a larger model.
+Then later we'll use ProbFlow's pre-built modules which make creating neural networks even easier.

-First we’ll make a module which represents just a single fully-connected layer (aka a "dense" layer).
+Let's create a module which represents just a single fully-connected layer (aka a "dense" layer).
 This layer takes a vector :math:`\mathbf{x}` (of length :math:`N_i`), and outputs a vector of length :math:`N_o`.
 It multiplies the input by its weights (:math:`\mathbf{W}`, a